sundowndev/hacker-roadmap/README.md

 This repository is a guide for amateurs pen testers and a summary of hacking tools to practice ethical hacking, pen testing and web security.
 Most of these tools are UNIX compatible and MIT licensed. *Note that Linux is the best operating system to practice ethical hacking.*

+**Important note :** I am NOT a professional pen tester or infosec, I am just a student who want to learn and taught to others.
+Feel free to contribute and give corrections!

 ## What is penetration testing ?

 Penetration testing is a type of security testing that is used to test the insecurity of an application.
 It is conducted to find the security risk which might be present in the system.